Kristfur/battleships/README.md

 There is robust input validation to ensure the user places their ships correctly on the board.
 The three types of validation are:

 - Coordinate validation:
-    - Prevents user selecting coordinates that are not on the board
+    - Prevents user selecting coordinates that are not on the board.
-    - Prevents user selecting coordinates that have already been guessed
+    - Prevents user selecting coordinates that have already been guessed.

     ![Feature - Number too big](docs/read_me_images/feature_too_big.JPG)

     ![Feature - Already guessed](docs/read_me_images/feature_already_guessed.JPG)

 - Direction validation:
-    - Prevents user selecting a direction that would result in the ship segments being placed over an exsisting ship
+    - Prevents user selecting a direction that would result in the ship segments being placed over an exsisting ship.
-    - Prevents user selecting a direction that would result in the ship segments being placed outside the board
+    - Prevents user selecting a direction that would result in the ship segments being placed outside the board.

     ![Feature - Blocked by edge](docs/read_me_images/feature_blocked_by_edge.JPG)